· Compliance · 13 min read

 Violation #3: Open or Improperly Labeled Containers

 Containers must be closed at all times, except when waste is actively being added or removed.
+EPA’s generator FAQ explains how it thinks about a “closed” container: lids, rings, bungs, and openings need to be properly secured for the container type.
 There is no allowance for “almost closed,” “resting on top,” or “the bung is in but not torqued.”
-An unsecured lid is an open container.

 Why It Keeps Happening